Guru Fundamental Report for MRNA

 Below is Validea's guru fundamental report for MODERNA INC (MRNA).
-Of the 22 guru strategies we follow, MRNA rates highest using our Acquirer's Multiple Investor model based on the published strategy of Tobias Carlisle.
-This deep value model looks for inexpensive stocks that could be potential takeover targets.
+Of the 22 guru strategies we follow, MRNA rates highest using our Earnings Yield Investor model based on the published strategy of Joel Greenblatt.
+This value model looks for companies with high return on capital and earnings yields.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.